Updated: Sep 18

 List the things you’re proud of that you’ve created.

-List the things you haven’t created yet but want to (maybe today is the day).
+List the things you haven’t created yet but want to.
+(Maybe today is the day to start)

 How can you serve others with what you wrote on your lists?
-If you have an idea, it’s likely someone else will benefit from it.
+If you have an idea, it’s likely someone else will benefit from your creativity.